baldm0mma/my-eighties-computer/README.md

 # my-eighties-computer

-> Renders 4 80s computer styled components to play with...
+> Renders four 80s computer styled components to play with...

 `My80sH1` is an 80's computer styled h1 element that takes a single prop, which is the text to be displayed.